Maui to the Max by Helicopter

 What we know as Maui today was once part of 'Greater Maui', which erosion and sinking split into four islands.
 If that pattern continues at its present rate, Maui will become two islands in around 15,000 years, divided between the two volcanoes.
 Until then enjoy the intact island of Maui and its ever-changing views.

 Mount Haleakala is the world's largest dormant volcano.
 It is not dead.
 It is not extinct.
 It is just taking one helluva nap.
 An active volcano is one that has erupted in the last 10,000 years.
 An extinct volcano is never expected to erupt again.
 And a dormant volcano is one that hasn't erupted in the last 10,000 years, but is expected to.
 Hmmm; good to know.

-Please make your way to the helicopter base at 1 Lelepio Place, Kahului, HI 96732 to meet our representatives.
+Transportation to the departure point is not included.
+Please make your way to the helicopter base at 1 Lelepio Place, Kahului, HI 96732 at least 45 minutes prior for check-in.

 To fully participate may require leisurely walking over primarily even surfaces.
 There may be a limited number of steps and some standing for extended periods of time.

 A-Star and Eco-Star helicopters with BOSE noise cancelling headsets and 2-way communication with pilot.
 All frontward facing seats with no center partitions.